-Keep in mind: Shouting or snapping at your dog is not effective when training.
+Keep in mind: Shouting or snapping at your dog is not effective when training, but a dog training whistle can be.
 Yelling and negative actions not only confuse your dog, but it can damage your relationship with her.
 Whenever your pup misbehaves, replace his or her action with a positive one.
 For instance, if they chew on a sock, remove the sock and give them a toy instead.

 Whether you’re bringing home a puppy or an older dog, they’ll need help acclimating to indoor living.
 House training a dog can have moments of frustration, but we’ve got a couple of articles that can help you feel confident and knowledgeable in training your dog efficiently.

 Our article dedicated to housebreaking and teaching your dog how to be potty trained is excellent for new puppy parents.
+Many people have success with bell training for house training as well.
 As for older dogs you welcome into your home, we hope you’ll find our article about house training older dogs to be informative.
 Age matters for training, and helping your dog adjust and learn how you’d like her to behave inside the house can lead to a happy life for both you and your pup.

 Crate training is an element to house training a dog that can be a little more frustrating for pet parents, so we’ve dedicated an entire article to that subject matter.
 The article includes some steps to crate train your dog as well as crates for you to consider using for your dog.

 Is there a specific type of training you’re trying to achieve?
-Perhaps you want to teach your dog basic obedience commands, or maybe you want to work on agility training to help exercise your dog.
+Perhaps you want to teach your dog basic obedience commands, to sit and stay, to walk off-leash, to walk on leash, to come, or maybe you want to work on agility training to help exercise your dog.
 No matter the training you desire, we’ve got you covered.